 Fort Saskatchewan.
-PAA's Fort Saskatchewan facility has a fractionation capacity of approximately 95,000 barrels per day (feedstock capacity) and produces both spec NGL products and a C3/C4 mix for delivery to the Sarnia facility via the Enbridge pipeline.
+PAA's Fort Saskatchewan facility has a fractionation capacity of approximately 45,000 barrels per day (feedstock capacity) and produces both spec NGL products and a C3/C4 mix for delivery to the Sarnia facility via the Enbridge pipeline.

 The fractionation feedstock is supplied via the Fort Saskatchewan Pipeline System which connects to the Co-Ed pipeline system.
-Through ownership in the Keyera Fort Saskatchewan fractionation plant, PAA has additional fractionation capacity, net to its share of 6,300 barrels per day.
+Through ownership in the Keyera Fort Saskatchewan fractionation plant

+(which has a gross fractionation capacity of 30,000 barrels per day), PAA has additional fractionation capacity, net to its share of 6,300 barrels per day.

 Sarnia.
 The Sarnia Fractionator is the largest fractionation plant in Eastern Canada and receives NGL feedstock from the Enbridge Pipeline, the Kalkaska Pipeline and from refineries, gas plants and chemical plants in the area.
-The fractionation unit has a gross capacity of 120,000 barrels per day and produces specification propane, isobutane, normal butane and natural gasoline.
+The fractionation unit has a gross useable capacity of 95,000 barrels per day and produces specification propane, isobutane, normal butane and natural gasoline.
 PAA's ownership in the various processing units at the Sarnia Fractionator ranges from 62% to 84%.

-Shafter.
-PAA's Shafter facility located near Bakersfield, California provides isomerization and fractionation services to producers and customers.
+Shafter: PAA's Shafter facility located near Bakersfield, California provides isomerization and fractionation services to producers and customers.
 The primary assets consist of approximately 200,000 barrels of NGL storage and a processing facility with butane isomerization capacity of approximately 14,000 barrels per day and NGL fractionation capacity of approximately 12,000 barrels per day.
 During 2011, PAA commenced its Shafter Expansion Project.
 This project will include the construction of a 15-mile NGL pipeline system that will be capable of delivering up to 10,000 barrels per day from Occidental Petroleum Corporation's Elk Hills Gas plant to PAA's Shafter facility.
-It will also include enhancements to PAA's storage and rail facilities and is expected to be placed into service in the first quarter of 2014.
+It will also include enhancements to PAA's storage and rail facilities and is expected to be placed into service by the end of 2013.